Glossary of Formal Languages and Compilation

 → See M2

-NLG / NLU (Natural Language Generation / Understanding): The two subfields of NLP (Natural Language Processing) that embody the generation/recognition duality.
+NLG / NLU (Natural Language Generation / Understanding): The two sub-domains of NLP (Natural Language Processing) that embody the generation/recognition duality.

 • Incremental parsing